Laura Whitmore is one of the UK’s most recognisable television presenters.

 2013 saw Laura branch into fashion, as she was signed to the Special Bookings Division at top London modelling agency, Select Models.
 A year later in 2014, she joined the BBC Eurovision team as a commentator for the semi-finals alongside Scott Mills, and co-hosted the ’11th Irish Film and Television Awards with Simon Delaney’.

 Whitmore’s interest in fashion was furthered in 2015, with the launch of her first festival inspired jewellery range with Daisy, alongside her catwalk debut in London Fashion Week, walking for Bora Aksu.

 Laura has taken on a number of commercial roles, having been an ambassador for Ponds, fronting a campaign for Scholl and being an Avon Breast Cancer Crusader.
 She has also worked with brands including Samsung, Avios, Aussie, Follie Follie and Gallo.

 2016 saw Laura host the online coverage for BAFTA sponsor EE, and front ITV1’s ‘The Brits Are Coming’, her first solo hosting role for the channel.
 Laura also enjoyed a fantastic stint as a contestant on BBC’s ‘Strictly Come Dancing’, putting her dancing to the test!
 Laura also recently launched her second jewellery collection with Daisy.

-2017 will see Laura star in ‘Not Dead Enough’ a new play by bestselling author Peter James.
-It will have its world premiere at the Orchard Theatre in Dartford in January and toured the UK up to the final performance on 1st July at Grand Opera House, Belfast
+2017 has seen Laura star in ‘Not Dead Enough’ a new play by bestselling author Peter James.
+It had its world premiere at the Orchard Theatre in Dartford in January and toured the UK up to the final performance on 1st July at Grand Opera House, Belfast